 ARKit and ARCore: Empowering Developers

-The introduction of AR development platforms like Apple’s ARKit and Google’s ARCore provided developers with tools to create AR experiences more easily.
-This led to the proliferation of AR games and apps, such as “Harry Potter: Wizards Unite” and “Minecraft Earth,” which allowed players to interact with virtual objects in the real world.
+Tools like Apple’s ARKit and Google’s ARCore gave developers frameworks to build AR experiences more easily.
+As a result, AR titles and apps such as “Harry Potter: Wizards Unite” and “Minecraft Earth” emerged, letting users interact with digital elements in physical spaces.

 The Future of Mobile Gaming